mstudiva/SCTLD-resistance-genomics/scripts/2bRAD-WGS_processing_README.txt

 conda create -n cutadaptenv cutadapt conda activate cutadaptenv # this is specifically for cutadapt, which doesn't play well with other KoKo modules

+conda create -n GATKenv gatk4 picard openjdk conda activate GATKenv # this is specifically for cutadapt, which requires a different version of java than KoKo

 #------------------------------
 ## 2bRAD reads